riteshdeshmukh1515/pencil-sketch-generator/README.md

 # 🎨 Pencil Sketch Generator

-A simple and creative Python project that converts normal images into realistic pencil sketch artworks using OpenCV image processing techniques.
+A Python-based image processing project that converts normal images into realistic pencil sketch artwork using OpenCV techniques.
+This project demonstrates fundamental computer vision concepts in a simple and beginner-friendly way.

 ---

 # 📌 Project Overview

-The **Pencil Sketch Generator** is an image processing project developed using Python and OpenCV.
-This application allows users to select an image from their system and automatically transform it into a pencil sketch effect.
+The Pencil Sketch Generator is a computer vision application built using Python and OpenCV.
+It allows users to select any image from their system and automatically converts it into a pencil sketch.

-The project demonstrates important image processing concepts such as grayscale conversion, image inversion, Gaussian blur, and image blending techniques.
+The project focuses on understanding key image processing operations such as:

+Grayscale conversion
+Image inversion
+Gaussian blur
+Image blending (dodging technique)

-A graphical file picker using **Tkinter** is integrated for easy image selection and user-friendly interaction.
+A simple Tkinter-based file picker is used for easy image selection, making the tool user-friendly and interactive.

 ---

 # 🚀 Features

 ✅ Convert normal images into pencil sketches

 ✅ Simple and beginner-friendly project

 ✅ Supports multiple image formats:

 * JPG